View Categories

 In addition to its many benefits, a VI peel also contains hydrocortisone, which acts as a skin lightener.
 This ingredient limits the activity of melanocytes, which produce the pigment that gives skin its natural color.
 It also helps to reduce freckles and sun damage.
 Lastly, it can break down bumps caused by keratosis pilaris, which cause your skin to resemble chicken skin.
 It can be difficult to treat keratosis pilaris with other treatments, and it often comes back despite using skin-lightening products.
 This is why it is one of the most popular ingredients in the VI Peel.

-The VI Peel is a medium-depth chemical peel that improves skin tone, texture and clarity.
-It also reduces fine lines and wrinkles, sun damage, enlarged pores, acne scarring, hyperpigmentation and melasma.
-It contains a blend of powerful ingredients that are safe for all skin types, including sensitive skin.
-A VI Peel session only lasts 30 minutes and is virtually painless.
-The first step of the process involves cleansing your skin to remove dirt and oil.
-Then, your practitioner applies the peel, which causes a tingling sensation but is not painful.
-Then, your skin will “frost” for about four to six hours before the peel is removed.
-It is important to stay out of direct sunlight and use a sunscreen with an SPF of at least 30 while your skin heals.
-It is also important to moisturize your skin often to avoid dryness.
+The VI Peel is a medium-depth chemical peel that improves skin tone, texture, and clarity.
+It also reduces fine lines and wrinkles, sun damage, enlarged pores, acne scarring, hyperpigmentation, and melasma.
+When considering VI Peel vs Jessner Peel, many patients choose the VI Peel because it contains a blend of powerful ingredients that are safe for all skin types, including sensitive skin.
+A VI Peel session only lasts about 30 minutes and is virtually painless.
+The first step of the process involves cleansing the skin to remove dirt and oil.
+Next, the practitioner applies the peel, which may cause a tingling sensation but is not painful.
+The skin will then “frost” for approximately four to six hours before the peel is removed.
+During the healing process, it is important to avoid direct sunlight and use a sunscreen with an SPF of at least 30, as well as moisturize frequently to prevent dryness.

-Unlike the Jessner peel, which is strong for pore clearing and can be too harsh for sensitive skin, the Vi Peel is gentler and suitable for all skin types, even sensitive skin.
-Its formula includes a combination of acids, such as trichloroacetic acid, salicylic acid, retinoic acid, and phenol.
+Unlike the Jessner Peel, which is strong for pore clearing and may be too harsh for sensitive skin, the VI Peel is gentler and suitable for all skin types, even sensitive skin.
+This distinction is often highlighted in VI Peel vs Jessner Peel comparisons.
+The VI Peel formula includes a combination of acids such as trichloroacetic acid, salicylic acid, retinoic acid, and phenol.

-While both peels are effective for treating a variety of skin issues, the Vi Peel has a better track record in terms of reducing pore congestion and clearing acne.
-It also works well on wrinkles and hyperpigmentation, and it can be used to treat rosacea, acne scarring and enlarged pores.
-It also has a variety of other benefits, such as stimulating collagen production and cell turnover.
+While both treatments are effective for addressing a variety of skin concerns, evaluations often show that the VI Peel has a stronger track record for reducing pore congestion and clearing acne.
+It also works well on wrinkles and hyperpigmentation and can be used to treat rosacea, acne scarring, and enlarged pores.
+Additional benefits include stimulating collagen production and encouraging cell turnover.

-A medium peel can be done anywhere on the body, but the most common treatment is on the face.
-A VI Peel on the neck can help reduce wrinkles, sun damage, freckles, stretch marks and age spots.
-The treatment is also effective in removing blemishes such as blackheads.
-It can also minimize hyperpigmentation on the neck.
+A medium-depth peel can be performed on various areas of the body, though the face is the most common treatment area.
+In VI Peel vs Jessner Peel treatment options, the VI Peel is frequently chosen for the neck to help reduce wrinkles, sun damage, freckles, stretch marks, and age spots.
+It is also effective at removing blemishes such as blackheads and minimizing hyperpigmentation on the neck.

-The VI Peel is a quick and easy treatment that can give you a brighter, more refreshed appearance.
-It is safe for all skin types and can be combined with other treatments, such as dermabrasion or microneedling.
-The peel is formulated with a blend of acids and numbing agents to ensure a comfortable experience.
+Overall, the VI Peel is a quick and easy treatment that delivers a brighter, more refreshed appearance.
+It is safe for all skin types and can be combined with other treatments such as dermabrasion or microneedling.
+In the context of VI Peel vs Jessner Peel, the VI Peel stands out for its comfortable formulation, which includes a blend of acids and numbing agents to ensure a well-tolerated experience.

 Both VI Peels and Jessner Peels are chemical resurfacing treatments, but they differ in some key ways: